 - $1.6 million dispute involving a state highway commission and subcontractors claiming amounts due them for the reconstruction of service plazas and parking lots along a turnpike.
 The subcontractors claim that substantial delays were caused by the project owner and its general contractor’s failure to make the worksite available and coordinate the trades so that subcontractors could perform their work in a timely manner.

-In addition to Mr. Laurie’s mediation experience, Ty is a construction law arbitrator.
+Mr. Laurie has presided over several complex arbitrations.
 He has arbitrated numerous cases as an arbitration panel chair, an arbitration panel member, or as a single arbitrator.
 All of his arbitrations have been in construction-related matters.

-A few of Mr. Laurie’s more notable arbitrations in which he has presided over include:
+A few of Mr. Laurie’s more notable and lengthy arbitrations include:

 - a three-week proceeding involving approximately twenty witnesses and eight experts to resolve $55 million in claims and counterclaims involving design and construction problems of a power plant.